Multi-wavelength study of the galactic PeVatron candidate LHAASO J2108+5157: Observations and data analysis

-The discrepancy between our flux and the one provided by \citet{2021ApJ...919L..22C} can arise from the several differences present between the two analyses, which we have highlighted in this article.
-In particular, we used a more recent IRF, a more recent source catalogue, and a more recent isotropic diffuse emission component.
-Furthermore, \citet{2021ApJ...919L..22C} provided the integral flux value assuming a symmetric Gaussian extended source with radius of $0.48^\circ$, that our TS map results reveal not to be a correct assumption (see Figure~\ref{fig_fermi_TS_map_table}).
+The discrepancy between our flux and that provided by \citet{2021ApJ...919L..22C} can arise from the several differences present between the two analyses, which we highlight in this article.
+In particular, we used a more recent IRF, a more recent source catalog, and a more recent isotropic diffuse emission component.
+Furthermore, \citet{2021ApJ...919L..22C} provided the integral flux value assuming a symmetric Gaussian extended source with a radius of $0.48^\circ$, and our TS map results suggest this is not a correct assumption (see Figure~\ref{fig_fermi_TS_map_table}).